 Open Saturdays only 8:00 - 1:30

 Left: Local organic Village Market farmer Peter Seenath selling Swiss chard, baby greens and kale from his Brampton area greenhouses on March 7th, 2015.
-Right: Fun and activities for the whole family at Seedy Saturday, concurrent with the Village Market, Saturday March 7th, 2015
+Right: Food Preparation workshop with raw chef Doris Fin coming on Saturday May 2, 10 am to 1 pm.

 Farmers and Growers:

 FARMER: Mohammed Ali Zare, of Tally Bees farms and keeps bees near Port Hope Ontario.